worlddrknss/flux-infrastructure/README-VAULT-SOPS.md

 1. Click into the newly enabled `kubernetes` auth method
 2. Go to **Configuration** and provide the following details:
    - **Kubernetes Host**: `https://kubernetes.default.svc.cluster.local`
-   - **CA Certificate**: Paste the contents from `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`
+   - **CA Certificate**: Paste the contents from `/var/lib/rancher/k3s/server/tls/server-ca.crt`
-   - **Token Reviewer JWT**: Paste the JWT token for a service account with TokenReview permissions
+   - **Token Reviewer JWT**: Paste the JWT token for a service account with TokenReview permissions.
+     - To generate a JWT token via kubectl `kubectl -n hashicorp create token vault-auth `
 3. Click **Save** to store the configuration

 ### Step 7: Create Vault Role for Flux Controllers